 “Florida State University uses an opt-out approach, and has an 85% participation rate; UCLA’s Bruin alert system encourages students to register their cell phones, with only a 35% success rate,” reads the report.

-This refers to the capacity of the system to automatically detect unusual, suspicious, or potentially dangerous activity of any kind.
-Typical examples of which include door and window opening sensors, gunshot detectors, IT equipment and network alarms, fire detection systems, motion detectors, severe weather early warning systems and panic buttons that can be activated manually.
+Detection refers to the capacity of the system to automatically detect unusual, suspicious, or potentially dangerous activity of any kind.
+Typical examples include door and window opening sensors, gunshot detectors, IT equipment and network alarms, fire detection systems, motion detectors, severe weather early warning systems and panic buttons that can be activated manually.

 Where detection occurs, an appropriate response should be triggered automatically and instantaneously.
-This could include the activation of audible and visual alarms, initiation of sprinklers or fire suppression equipment, closure/opening of doors and windows, immediate power shut-offs, IT system shutdowns, and so on.
+This could include the activation of audible and visual alarms, initiation of sprinklers or fire suppression equipment, closure/opening of doors and windows, immediate power shut-offs, IT system shutdowns, etc.

-In accordance with the preferences and requirements of the owner, the system can be programmed to send alerts to the entire group of people included in the system or select individuals.
+Per the preferences and requirements, IT personnel can program the system to send alerts to the entire group of people included in the system or select individuals.
 Alerts can also be automatically sent to the relevant emergency services, such as the fire department in the case of fire detection.
-Again, these alerts can be automated for sending in the event of a certain scenario or triggered manually in others.
+Again, these alerts can be automated for sending in the event of a specific scenario or triggered manually in others.

 Unfortunate but Essential…

-Where emergency situations present themselves, the subsequent outcome will almost always be determined by the extent to which it was anticipated and prepared for.
+Where emergencies present themselves, the subsequent outcome will almost always be determined by the extent to which it was anticipated and prepared.
 Unfortunately, far too many higher education providers and businesses, in general, do not make adequate provisions for all possible eventualities.